tekena-manuel/Analysis-perfomed-on-IMD-movies-database-for-udacity/README.md

 In this notebook I will be investogating a dataset of IMD movies to answer two questions which are:
  1. Do the best rated movies have higher profits?
- 2. Do movies with higher budgets ger better ratings?
+ 2. Do movies with higher budgets ger better ratings? <br>
  To accomplish this I will be performing a number of tasks which are:
 - cleaning the datasets - this will include droping unwanted information , checking for duplicates, renaming some columns if need be etc.
 - Exploration - I will then proceed to exploring the data looking for clues which will help me asnwer certain questings which we wouls see later in the notebook.
 - Finally I will give my conclusion based on all my finding